SyncfusionExamples/How-to-create-parallel-coordinate-plot-in-WinForms-Charts/README.md

 # How-to-create-parallel-coordinate-plot-in-WinForms-Charts

-This article explains how to create a parallel coordinates plot chart in winforms.
-Parallel coordinates are a common way of visualizing and analyzing high-dimensional datasets.
+This article explains how to create a parallel coordinates plot [chart in winforms](https://help.syncfusion.com/windowsforms/chart/getting-started).

-The [chart control](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html) supports parallel coordinates charts by using multiple spline series and axes.
+You can achieve the parallel coordinates plot chart by using the multiple spline or line series and adding the chart [axes](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html#Syncfusion_Windows_Forms_Chart_ChartControl_Axes) in parallel with the help of [axis crossing](https://help.syncfusion.com/windowsforms/chart/chart-axes#axis-crossing-support) support.

-The following steps and code illustrate how to create parallel coordinate plot chart using Syncfusion [chart](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html).
+The following steps and code examples illustrate how to create the parallel coordinates plot using the Syncfusion [chart](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html).

-**Step 1:** Create a custom parallel coordinate chart by extending the [ChartControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html) and generate the multiple spline series and axes for the parallel coordinate chart as per in the below code.
+**Step 1:** Create a custom parallel coordinates chart by inheriting the [ChartControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html) and add required properties such as DataSource, CustomAxisCollection, and SeriesType as shown in the following code sample.

 ```
 public class ParallelCoordinateChart : ChartControl
 {
         private BindingList<ChartModel> source;

+        //Gets or sets the DataSource for the ParallelCoordinateChart.
         public BindingList<ChartModel> DataSource
         {
             get